tadesouaiaia/prsWorkshop-website/docs/misc_linux.md

 ## Setup

-Once Linux has been installed and you have created a new user account you can run Ubuntu using[windows terminal](https://learn.microsoft.com/en-us/windows/terminal/install) or by going to the start menu and typing "Ubuntu".
-Additionally, you should see that **Ubuntu** has been added to your applications and that there is a **Ubuntu** Folder on your computer (alongside Desktop, Downloads, etc).
-Double clicking the Ubuntu app will open up the Ubuntu terminal in the Ubunt folder.
+Once Linux has been installed and you have created a new account you can run Ubuntu using [windows terminal](https://learn.microsoft.com/en-us/windows/terminal/install) or by going to the start menu and typing "Ubuntu".
+Additionally, you should see that **Ubuntu** has been added to your applications and that there is a **Ubuntu Folder** on your computer (alongside Desktop, Downloads, etc).
+Double clicking the Ubuntu app will open up the Ubuntu terminal in the **Ubuntu folder**.

-You should see many sub-folders within the Ubuntu folder (such as bin/, home/, etc/, etc.) .
+You should see many sub-folders within the Ubuntu folder (such as bin, home, etc, etc.) .
 You can view them using [terminal commands](prep_terminal.md) or by double-clicking on them.
 If you go into the **home/** folder you should see another folder with your username.
-This folder (**home/(your username)/**) is where you should store your workshop folders and run the programs during your workshop.
+This folder (**home/(your username)/**) is where you should store your workshop folders and run programs during the workshop.

 Once you have successfully installed Ubuntu, you can follow the rest of the [preworkshop tutorial](prep_list.md) using the Linux instructions.